john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/02_artifact/01_binary.md

 ## Automated Thresholding

 Manually selecting a threshold value is often suboptimal due to bias that may be introduced.
 In many cases, especially in biomedical imaging, we want the threshold $T$ to be set automatically such that the pixels in the region of interest correspond most optimally to the ‘1’ pixel, and those in the background correspond to the ‘0’ pixel values in the binary mask.

-Literature is replete with automated binary threshold methods, most of which can be classified as either global thresholding or adaptive thresholding.
+Literature is replete with automated binary threshold methods, most of which are based upon certain assumptions regarding the distribution of pixel values in the image.
+If the underlying assumptions about the image histogram shape or statistics are reasonably met, the methods perform very well; if not, the performance of the methods can range from acceptable to disasterous.

+Automated methods can be classified as either global thresholding or adaptive thresholding.

 ### Global Thresholding